ess-dmsc/simple-kafka-env/README.md

 # Apache Kafka demonstration environment

-A simple virtual machine environment with an Apache Kafka installation and some sample scripts.
+A simple virtual machine environment with an Apache Kafka installation.

 ## Requirements